-Decido is our new web app for making group decisions using the dot-voting method.
+Decido is Mindiply's new web app for making group decisions using the dot-voting/cumulative voting method.
 We’ve built it to help you make less biased decisions, maximise people’s involvement and make fairer, faster decisions.
 Voting is anonymous, there is no need to create an account and you can involve remote team members easily.

 Using it is straightforward: